Agapostemon tyleri

 Similar Taxa

-- Agapostemon virescensFemales of A. virescens have a black with of hairs, differing from the wholly metallic green females of most other Agapostemon .
+- Agapostemon virescensFemales of A. virescens have a black with bands of white hairs, differing from the wholly metallic green females of most other Agapostemon .
 A. tyleri females are likely wholly metallic green based on patterns, but this requires verification.

 - Agapostemon texanusA widespread and commonly observed in western North America, frequently documented in California gardens.
 Males have similar banded abdominal coloration.
 Specific distinguishing features from A. tyleri are not detailed in available sources.